knowhatelse/git-improv/README.md

 GitImprov offers an immersive and dynamic approach to improvisation practice infusing randomness into your sessions for an engaging and evolving musical adventure. <br>

 ## **Development**
-- Framework: .NET (Windows Forms Application)
+- Framework: .NET (Windows Forms Application, Entity Framework)
 - Language: C#
 - Database: SQLite